-Measurement invariance across grade level.
-A model testing the configural invariance across elementary, middle, and high school grade levels yielded fit statistics that suggested adequate model fit (see Table II.45).
-The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across grade level: Satorra-Bentler scaled chisquare difference test = 145.06 (Δdf = 16), p < .001, $\Delta CFI < .01$.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across grade level: Satorra-Bentler scaled chi-square difference test = 24.24 (Δdf = 6), p < .001, $\Delta CFI < .01$.
-The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) and invariance of first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across grade level: Satorra-Bentler scaled chi-square difference test = 0.00 (Δdf = 4), p = ns, $\Delta CFI < .01$.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across grade level: Satorra-Bentler scaled chi-square difference test = 0.06 (Δdf = 7), p = ns, $\Delta CFI < .01$.
+Measurement invariance across gender.
+A model testing the configural invariance across male and female students yielded fit statistics that suggested adequate model fit (see Table II.47).
+The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 620.98 ( $\Delta df$ = 15), p < 0.001, $\Delta CFI < .001$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 178.23 ( $\Delta df = 4$ ), p < 0.001, $\Delta CFI < .001$ .
+The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) and invariance first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across gender: Satorra-Bentler scaled chi-square difference test = 598.58 ( $\Delta df$ = 4), p < 0.001, $\Delta CFI < .001$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and secondorder factor loading, and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across gender: Satorra-Bentler scaled chi-square difference test = 219.07 ( $\Delta df$ = 5), p < 0.001, $\Delta CFI < .001$ .